 Unicef is working with The Power of Nutrition, an innovative new foundation designed to tackle child malnutrition in Africa and Asia.
-Over the coming years, Unicef and The Power of Nutrition aim to expand simple, inexpensive and evidencebased interventions that improve child and maternal nutrition and save lives.
+Over the coming years, Unicef and The Power of Nutrition aim to expand simple, inexpensive and evidence-based interventions that improve child and maternal nutrition and save lives.
 By matching donations to Unicef's Liberia Initiative, The Power of Nutrition will help to save lives, protect children from malnutrition and ensure Liberia remains on target to reach its nutrition goals.
-Unicef will focus investment from The Power of Nutrition interventions in five counties (Bomi, Bong, Grand Cape Mount, Lofa and Sinoe).
+Unicef will focus investment from The Power of Nutrition on expanding an integrated package of evidence-based nutrition interventions in five counties (Bomi, Bong, Grand Cape Mount, Lofa and Sinoe).